-The importance of social media brand voice October 1, 2018
+The importance of a social media brand voice October 1, 2018

 According to stats delivered in the Circle Research ‘White Paper’, 77 per cent of B2B marketing leaders say branding is critical to growth.
 Specific numbers aside, that’s an impressive proportion of the world’s greatest branding brains who agree on this particular marketing strategy.